 Green Arts Sustainability Program

-Working with key stakeholders, including the City of Des Moines, Drake University, Iowa Department of Natural Resources, the Environmental Protection agency, and Silent Rivers Design+Build, the Des Moines Arts Festival has created a comprehensive, long-range sustainability vision in 2014 designed to identify and implement strategies and procedures that will dramatically reduce waste during the Festival.
+Working with key stakeholders, including the City of Des Moines, Drake University, Iowa Department of Natural Resources, the Environmental Protection agency, and Silent Rivers Design+Build, the Des Moines Arts Festival created a comprehensive, long-range sustainability vision in 2014 designed to identify and implement strategies and procedures that will dramatically reduce waste during the Festival.
 One of the main objectives in this plan is to achieve ZERO WASTE.

 This plan is designed to support and encourage best practices that ensure the Festival has a minimal negative impact on the environment while still delivering a world-class event.